Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Find your best options in less than 2 minutes

-Owning a swimming pool comes with more than maintenance costs — it changes your home insurance in significant ways.
-This guide breaks down exactly how pools affect your premiums, what coverage applies to your pool structure and equipment, and what your insurer will require to keep your policy valid.
+Owning a swimming pool comes with more than maintenance costs.
+It changes your home insurance in significant ways, especially in 2026 as insurers tighten underwriting on higher-risk features.
+This guide breaks down how pools affect your premiums, what coverage applies to your pool structure and equipment, and what your insurer will require to keep your policy valid.

 Whether you already have a pool or are planning to install one, understanding the liability risks, safety requirements, and recommended coverage limits can save you from a costly gap in protection.
 We'll cover both inground and above ground pools, state-specific rules, and the right steps to take when notifying your insurer.